Class: Bunny::Channel

 end

-Declares an exchange or looks it up in the per-channel cache.
+Declares a queue or looks it up in the per-channel cache.

 Parameters: